-The four highest-scoring assignments will each be worth 17.5% of your course grade for 70% of your course grade.
+The four highest-scoring assignments will be worth 60% of your course grade.
 The lowest score of the five project assignments will be dropped.
 The assignments are due roughly every other week and are staggered with the assigned quizzes.
 The tentative assignment due dates are listed below and are subject to change.
 You will be notified in Canvas when each assignment is open.

-Assignment times and dates (dropping the lowest score of one assignment):
+Project assignment times and dates (dropping the lowest score of one assignment):